This article is an attempt to define a bazaar model workflow for accepting contributions in AsmBB project.

 Set the autosync setting to

-Now create new branch for your changes and check-out:
+Now create new branch for your changes (from the branch trunk) and check-out:

 Now start your development.
 Edit the files, test, etc. On your estimation (but not too rarely) make commits of the current development state.
 Don't forget to write meaningful comments on your check-ins.